2005–06 Hong Kong Senior Shield

-The Hong Kong Senior Shield 2005–06, also known as the 2005/2006 HKFA Senior Shield, is the 104th staging of the Hong Kong's oldest football knockout competition.
+The Hong Kong Senior Shield 2005–06 was the 104th staging of the Hong Kong's oldest football knockout competition.

 The competition started on 4 March 2006 with 8 Hong Kong First Division League clubs and concluded on 18 March 2006 with the final.

 Kitchee captured their 5th title of the competition after beating Happy Valley by 3-0 in the final.